sebleedelisle/ofxLaser/README.md

 Licence
 -------
-This project is licensed under the **ofxLaser License (Non-Commercial Share-Alike)**.\nIt may be used and modified for non-commercial purposes only.\nCommercial use requires a separate licence - contact [seb at seblee.co].\nSee the [LICENSE](LICENSE) file for details.
+This project is licensed under the **ofxLaser License (Non-Commercial Share-Alike)**.
+It may be used and modified for non-commercial purposes only.
+Commercial use requires a separate licence - contact [seb at seblee.co].
+See the [LICENSE](LICENSE) file for details.
 Copyright (c) 2012-2026 Seb Lee-Delisle [seblee.me](https://seblee.me) [seblee.co](https://seblee.co)

 Installation